-I was watching the coverage on Matt Lauer and I had a weird pang of guilt; it crossed my mind that there are probably men out there who have done nothing wrong and who are watching all these other men topple down before them.
-They might be thinking, “What if someone accuses me?”
+Watching the continuing coverage of the slew of men being accused of sexual assault gave me an unexpected sensation; guilt.
+It crossed my mind that there are probably men out there who have done nothing wrong and who are watching all these other men topple down before them and they are might be worried.
+They might be thinking, “What if someone accuses me of sexual assault?”

 And I felt sorry for them for a second.
 I felt guilty…and l wanted to protect these men them from that fear, because that is what women do.
 We immediately seek to comfort, to protect.